genevaers/MarkdownTest/docs/SampleMD.md

 There are two ways to refer to an image: (a) markdown coding and (b) html coding.
 Option (b) is recommended, but I'll show you both.

 Markdown coding means using the following text.
-IF THAT LINE ONLY CONSISTS OF 4 OR MORE SPACES AND THEN THE IMAGE CODING BELOW IT WILL FAIL.
-Ensure LESS SPACES BEFOREE the exclamation mark:
+Ensure LESS THAN 4 SPACES BEFORE the exclamation mark:

-    ````````
     See my fantastic image ![(Missing image)]( ./images/SampleImage.jpg )to see what I mean.
-    ````````

-Note: the spaces before and after image file path is for safety - without them we can get problems with "regular expressions" and other coding issues.
+Note: the spaces before dot slash and after .jpg are for safety - without them we can get problems with "regular expressions" and other coding issues.

 The result is: